 Ah, maple syrup.
 Sometimes I feel like it flows in my veins.
 A whiff of that beloved sugary golden treat transports me home, instantly.
 In the spring, we Québécois stock up on maple products like squirrels gathering nuts, for the chance to use it abundantly, in any and every dessert, over the holidays.
 The flavor of any cake, pie or cookie laced with maple syrup is improved tenfold, but I think recipes that actually showcase maple products are even better.
-This classic melt-in-your-mouth thumbprint is the perfect example.
-Three different maple products are used (fine sugar, granulated sugar and syrup), so that they literally radiate their sugary goodness and make your home smell like heaven.
+These classic melt-in-your-mouth thumbprint cookies are the perfect example.
+Three different maple products are used (granulated maple sugar, coarse maple sugar, and maple syrup), so that they literally radiate their maple goodness and make your home smell like heaven.
 In fact, they will most certainly overshadow other varieties in your holiday cookie spread, so be prepared and bake several batches in advance!

 Makes 48 cookies